renpy/renpy/sphinx/source/config.rst

     The :var:`_window_subtitle` variable is set to this value when entering the main or game menus.

+.. var:: config.minimum_presplash_time = 0.0

+    The minimum amount of time, in seconds, a presplash, Android presplash, or iOS LaunchImage is displayed for.
+If Ren'Py initializes before this amount of time has been reached, it will sleep to ensure the image is shown for at least this amount of time.
+The image may be shown longer if Ren'Py takes longer to start up.

 .. var:: config.missing_background = "black"

     This is the background that is used when :var:`config.developer` is True